 There are times when you might like to reuse certain custom elements or diagrams that you’ve created in Cacoo.
 Fortunately, in addition to saving as a diagram, Cacoo gives you the option to save what you’ve created as a stencil or template.

-By default, your file type is "Ordinary diagram."
-Set it to Shape when you create an object you wish to use again in your diagrams, or Template when you are creating a base for your diagram (for example, a particular flowchart layout) that you wish to use again.
+By default, your file type is "Diagram".
+Set it to Custom Shape when you create an object you wish to use again in your diagrams, or Custom Template when you are creating a base for your diagram (for example, a particular flowchart layout) that you wish to use again.

 Saving your diagram as a shape or template

 Press ⌘/Ctrl+S to Save.
-This will make the saving dialogue pop up.
+This will make the save dialogue pop up.

 Next, choose the Type.

-For a stencil, switch “Type” from “Ordinary diagram” to “Shape.”
+For a shape, switch from "Diagram" types to “Custom Shape”.

-For a template, switch “Type” from “Ordinary diagram” to “Template."
+For a template, switch from "Diagram” types to “Custom Template".

-Setting your diagram as a shape or template from the global bar
+Setting your diagram as a shape or template from the top navigation area

 Finding your custom shapes and templates in the Editor

-The shapes that you create in Cacoo will be located in a folder in the Shape menu called “User Defined Shapes.”
+The shapes that you create in Cacoo will be located in a folder in the Shape menu called “Custom Shapes.”

 You will be able to drag and drop your original shape onto the sheet, just as you would do with any other shape.

-Similarly, the templates you create in Cacoo will be located in the template menu, in a folder called “User Defined Templates.”
+Similarly, the templates you create in Cacoo will be located in the template menu, in a folder called “Custom Templates.”

 Select the template and it will appear within the Editor, just as any other template would.